4n4ru/CI-P2-GuessingBee/README.md

 3. As a user, I want to to be able to pick the letters both by clicking the mouse and by using the keyboard
 4. As a user, I want to know what the correct phrase was in case I don't guess it correctly
 5. As a user, I want feedback on my correct answers
+6. As a user, I want confirmation that my feedback was send

 ### Site Owner Stories
-6. As a site owner, I want for the user to be able to share the game with friends
 7. As a site owner, I want for users to be able to make suggestions for new phrases.
-8. As a site owner, I want users to have the option to play the game on multiple different devices.
+8. As a site owner, I want users to be able to fins us on social media.

 ## Design